kevinmaes/eggdrop/README.md

 1. Navigate to the Actions tab in your PR
 2. Click on the workflow run
 3. Scroll to the "Artifacts" section
-4. Download and open the `playwright-report` to view detailed test results
+4. Download and open either:
+   - `playwright-report` for regular tests
+   - `playwright-automated-report` for automated tests

-The report includes:
+The reports include:

 - Test execution videos
 - Screenshots at each step